Amsterdam University Press Response to COVID-19

 Review Copies, Coronavirus and Brexit

 Last year, the majority of conferences were either cancelled, postponed or transitioned to virtual environments.
-In 2021, this trend continues and we are anticipating that most conferences will continue in a virtual format.
+In 2022, this trend continues and we are anticipating that most conferences will continue in a hybrid or virtual format.
 Last year, we successfully moved to exhibiting our books virtually with a discount and started to collaborate with conference organisers and make use of their offers with virtual exhibit features.
 We will soon be finalising the list of virtual conferences we will be attending and exhibiting at this year.
 Keep an eye on this page, on social media and our newsletters.

 News and Further Support